osiosophiaerowo/Template-Creation---Project-Lifecycle-Communication-System/README.md

 # Template-Creation-Project-Lifecycle-Communication-System
-This repository showcases a structured client communication lifecycle system built using Gmail templates.
-The system standardizes interactions across all project stages - from inquiry and onboarding to project delivery and invoice follow-up - improving workflow clarity, consistency, and executive efficiency.
+Designed and implemented a structured client communication lifecycle system using Gmail templates to standardize interactions across all project stages — from inquiry and proposal evaluation to onboarding, project execution, delivery, and invoice follow-up.

+The system improved communication consistency, reduced repetitive email drafting, protected executive time, and created a more organized client workflow.
+Templates were strategically developed to support onboarding, proposal decisions, project coordination, asset follow-ups, project hand-off, and payment reminders..

 # Client Communication Lifecycle System (Gmail Templates)
 **Executive Assistant Portfolio Project**